Canadian Solar Stock Market Value

 Auto-correlation

-Canadian Solar has below average predictability.
-Overlapping area represents the amount of predictability between Canadian Solar time series from 28th of October 2025 to 12th of December 2025 and 12th of December 2025 to 26th of January 2026.
+Canadian Solar has virtually no predictability.
+Overlapping area represents the amount of predictability between Canadian Solar time series from 24th of November 2025 to 8th of January 2026 and 8th of January 2026 to 22nd of February 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Canadian Solar price movement.
-The serial correlation of 0.3 indicates that nearly 30.0% of current Canadian Solar price fluctuation can be explain by its past prices.
+The serial correlation of 0.05 indicates that only as little as 5.0% of current Canadian Solar price fluctuation can be explain by its past prices.

 Residual Average0.0